 - Setting your lineup too early in the week

 If you’re a casual fantasy football owner, chances are you’re not paying attention to what goes on during the week, so you set your lineup prior to Thursday night’s game and that’s it.
 But you could wind up missing information on your players that could hurt you by Sunday.
-(Tip: Choose owners who have enough sense to change their lineups every week)

 - Neglecting the waiver wire

+One of the best ways to correct your fantasy football mistakes is to hit your league’s waiver wire.
 If you’re not making a claim on a player during a given week, it’s tempting to ignore what the rest of your owners are doing.
 But by ignoring the waiver wire, you’re going to miss the opportunity to scoop up who someone else cuts.
 One man’s trash is another’s treasure.

 - Focusing on need vs. wants in free agency